Lucasamorales/Lucasamorales/README.md

 ### 🔭 I'm currently working on

 -   Enhancing automated systems for a startup using advanced NLP techniques.
+-   Documenting Python algorithms to teach and help others learn, with a focus on clear explanations and complexity analysis.

 ### 🌱 I'm currently learning